 - 7. Quest Shaman - Quest Shaman deck list guide (Ashes of Outland)

-Murloc Shaman is all about overwhelming your opponent with a wide board of the fishy monsters by using their ability to buff each other to great effect.
+Murloc Shaman is all about overwhelming your opponent with a wide board of the fishy fellas by using their ability to buff each other to great effect.
 Given that many Murloc minions are also very cheap, you can play multiple cards on the same turn to stack their buff effects.
 Understandably, this pushes the deck towards more of an aggro approach and you’ll want to defeat opponents quickly before they can halt your aggression.

 Nevertheless, this version of the deck does come with a few control options that can help extend your lead in the early game, as well as a few options to help claw back your advantage if you happen to fall behind against Control decks.
 Ultimately, though, you’ll want to play fast and go for damage as much as possible to wipe out your opponent quickly!